quantmind/giotto/giottoweb/content/site/api/visualization.md

-title: GiottoJs - Visualization API
+title: GiottoJS - Visualization API

-# Visualization API

 A giotto visualization factory is created via the api function ``giotto.createviz``.
 The function returns a factory function which can be used to create visualization objects for a given